 Dunning, also known as collection management, is a vital process in credit control.
 It sees organisations follow set processes to chase outstanding payments, increasing the chances of payment retrieval.
 Customers not responding to reminders or evading payments are just two challenges credit controllers face when chasing payments.
 Ineffective systems require a great deal of data mining to determine which customers need to be chased.
 As a result, these factors make the collection of overdue payments a lengthy and difficult process, highlighting the need for a dunning strategy.

 However, a recent report reveals late payments are costing SMEs in the UK a total of £4.4 billion a year, an increase of £2 billion a year as recorded in 2018.
 Furthermore, the sum of the missed payments themselves total £14 billion, showing just how high the stakes of missed payments are.
 Businesses are thus in dire need of more efficient credit control procedures.

 Dunning strategies take a structured approach to each stage of collection management.
 Creating an effective dunning strategy allows businesses to be better prepared to overcome these challenges.
-The right strategy will help determine how many times and with what form of communication a customer is chased before legal proceedings are launched.
-Results are evident by more efficient teams, reduced overdue payments and increased cash flow are all results of such a strategy.
+The right strategy determines how many times and with what form of communication to chase a customer before launching legal proceedings.
+More efficient teams, reduced overdue payments and increased cash flow are all results of such a strategy.

 In order to develop the right dunning strategy for your organisation you should include the three stages and processes outlined below;